 |A Character at a Sant Joan Fireworks Display|

 In Catalunya a great deal of emphasis is placed on the Summer Solstice - the shortest night of the year.
 It is a public holiday renowned for the electric atmosphere in the air and the crazy parties that take place.
 If you are in Barcelona during this period there is no way that you will miss the date - fires in the streets and the constant crack of fireworks will make sure of that!
-The celebrations take place on 23 June each year but the actual feast day is on the 24 June.

 This page covers the day in depth - where you should head for the action, the background to the occasion, the opening hours of shops and restaurants during this period and the traditions of the feast.